rabstolaf/bwsys/01_installing-ubuntu.md

 ## 5. Installing a Desktop Environment

 By default, the Ubuntu server we've just installed can *only* be interacted with through the command line.
 It's important to be comfortable with typing commands and learning about a computer with just a command line, but it can be slightly intimidating at first.
-Installing a desktop enviroment can make your virtual machine look at bit more familiar, but we'll also need to install one to use a program to connect St. Olaf's network using a VPN.
+Installing a desktop environment can make your virtual machine look a bit more familiar, but we'll also need to install one to use a program to connect St. Olaf's network using a VPN.

 * Begin by installing the tasksel utility
 * `$ sudo apt install tasksel`